 A tool is only as effective as the person using it.
 We can suggest all manner of strategies, productivity tools, and industry tips, but no piece of advice will stand for long unless you make the effort to support and motivate your virtual sales force consistently.

-There are myriad ways you can do this; for example, monthly check-ins to ensure that the team is doing okay and feeling empowered.
-Also, conducting meetings whenever you’re implementing something new can help you keep your team on track and demonstrate that support them.
+There are myriad ways to do this, such as monthly check-ins to ensure that the team is doing well and feeling empowered.
+Also, conducting meetings whenever you’re implementing something new can help you keep your team on track and demonstrate that you support them.

 Improve your sales team’s virtual calls with VODIUM